GreenMonkeySaveEarth/zeemee-backend/README.md

 # Drink API Server

+This project is an implementation of the [Zeemee fullstack exercise example with design](https://github.com/zeemee/fullstack-code-sample-with-design)

 This project is an API server for managing drinks and their ingredients.
 It is built using Node.js, Express, and Sequelize with SQLite as the database.

 ## Table of Contents